Celina, Texas: City Council

-State Government

-After the 2021 state and federal redistricting, Celina is located in the 66th and 106th Districts in the Texas State House of Representatives.
-The representatives for Celina are Matt Shaheen (66th District, Collin County) and Jared Patterson (106th District, Denton County).
-Celina is located in the Texas State Senate in the 8th District and is represented by State Senator Angela Paxton.

-Federal Government

-After the 2021 state and federal redistricting, Celina is located in the United States Congressional District 4.
-Pat Fallon has been the U.S. Representative for Texas's 4th Congressional District since 2021.

 Special events

 Celina is known for hosting events that brings the community together.
 Each year, Celina hosts over 25 events with the majority of them occurring on the Historic Downtown Square.
 The city hosts four main events: Cajun Fest (May), Splash & Blast (July), Beware!
 Of the Square (October), Christmas on the Square (November).
 In addition, the city hosts Friday Night Markets once a month from March to November.

-Celina was designated as the “Halloween Capital of North Texas” by Collin County Judge Chris Hill in August 2021.